lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 Beginning in January of the year they turn 8, children may begin attending Primary activities.
 For general activity guidelines, see chapter 20.

-Primary activity leaders plan service and activities that help accomplish the work of salvation and exaltation.
+Primary activity leaders plan service and activities that help children participate in God’s work of salvation and exaltation.
 Service and activities should build testimonies, strengthen families, and provide opportunities to bless others.
 They should be balanced among four areas of personal growth: spiritual, social, physical, and intellectual.

 Primary activities are held at times other than Sundays or Monday evenings.
 Adult leaders help ensure that activities are safe (see